 - Quick Connect – If you run more than one airbrush, you want to invest in these.
-They make swapping brushes a 5 second task.
+They make swapping brushes a two second task.

 - Ventilation – Don’t airbrush in a closet.
 Even with acrylics.
 Breathing in atomized paint is bad.
-I spray in my garage.
+I spray in my garage, and have a setup that keeps me upwind of anything coming out of the airbrush.
 Others have cool spray booths with exhaust fans.

 - Respirator – Again, breathing in atomized paint is bad.
 Get a respirator.
 I’ll admit I don’t use mine all the time – when I’m spraying small I’m throwing so little paint around that I’m sure plenty of other things will kill me first.
 But for primers and clears and metalizers and other things that call for more paint flow, definitely a good idea to have one around.

 I highly recommend priming for several reasons.
 First, to give yourself a uniform canvas from which to build your paint scheme – no junk like different colored putty and so on peeking through.
 Second, a good primer will etch into the plastic, giving paint much better adhesion than going over bare plastic.
 Third, in reverse, a good primer will protect the plastic from hotter paints than can craze and otherwise deteriorate polystyrene.